nat3058/Automator_LLMs/README.md

 <b> Note</b>
 </span> -->
 > [!NOTE]
-> The Source Code is not currently Open Source.
+> ~The Source Code is not currently Open Source.
 But if there seems to be interest, I can publicly release it.
+> As of 01-15-2025, **most** of the src code is now released.
+There is **intentionally** no instructions on installation or usage yet.
 > Make a Github Issue or reach out for any comments, questions, or requests: nnakkapa at umich dot edu

 # How It Works
 1. The AI Agent reads through a profile and extracts relevant info using a multimodal LLM.